A heat wave is forecasted for next week, with temperatures predicted to reach 30°C in southern England. But do you know your UVA from your UVB?

 What does SPF mean?

+SPF ratings do not take into account protection from harmful UVA rays – this is typically indicated using a separate label.
 Around 80% of those survey thought the SPF label indicated both types of protection, UVA and UVB.

-What are UVA?
+What is UVA?

 UVA protection is often represented as a separate label on sun cream packaging.
 The UVA seal – a logo with ‘UVA’ inside a circle – indicates that a product meets the EU recommendation for sun creams to offer a UVA protection factor equivalent to at least a third of their SPF.